zhuolonghao/zhuolonghao.github.io/_posts/2024-08-01-leveraged_credit_return_risk.md

 <p class="meta">August 2024 - Charlotte, NC</p>

+Leveraged loans attract investors and asset allocators based on three key features: seniority, security/collateral, and the floating rate nature of loan returns.
+The first two components mitigate credit risk, and the third virtually eliminates interest rate risk.

-It's important for institutional investors to assess corporate credit investment relative to other asset classes before deciding its desirable allocation to private credit investment within an overall portfolio.
+Leveraged loans are not securities.
+This fundamental characterization makes it private credit, in contrast to public credit such as high-yield bonds.
+Therefore, investors must assess private credit investment relative to other asset classes before deciding its desirable allocation within an overall portfolio.
 This post describes the capital market assumptions on risk and return of different asset classes.
-I will also introduce one of the most popular theoretical underpinnings of credit pricing.
+A theoretical framework is also introduced to tackle credit pricing.

 <br>